Panera Bread: 2020s

 On October 28, 2020, Panera announced they would add pizza to their menu to increase dinner options for customers.

 Panera announced on August 25, 2021, that it had merged with Caribou Coffee and Einstein Bros.
 Bagels to form Panera Brands.

 In August 2022, the company announced that it was testing the use of artificial intelligence in its drive-thru lanes via two locations in upstate New York.
 It used OpenCity's voice ordering technology, Tori.
 At the time of the announcement, roughly 45% of the chain's locations had drive-thru lanes.
 In making this move, the firm was joining other firms in the restaurant industry, like McDonald's, Burger King, and Taco Bell, and it came on top of other uses of artificial intelligence at the chain.

 In September 2022, Panera announced that legacy St. Louis Bread Co. locations outside St. Louis City and St. Louis County would be rebranded as Panera when remodeled, with locations in the inner core of the metro retaining the Bread Co. name.
 One location in St. Louis County is named Panera as it is a prototype of the "Next Gen" restaurant design.

 In mid-2023, Panera moved its headquarters from Sunset Hills to Fenton, Missouri, downsizing the square footage by more than half.
 The move preceded two rounds of corporate layoffs in late 2023 and 2024.

 In December 2023, it was learned that Panera Bread confidentially filed to go public again.
 The company was last publicly traded in 2017 before being acquired by JAB Holding for $7.5 billion.

+In April 2024, Panera launched a major menu overhaul marketed as the "New Era at Panera," which the company described as the most significant menu transformation in its history.
+The update involved discontinuing categories such as flatbread pizzas and grain bowls to refocus on core offerings like soups, salads, and sandwiches.
+The change introduced over 20 new or enhanced items with larger portions and lower price points in a strategic effort to improve value and increase customer traffic.

 On February 14, 2025, Ken Rosenthal, the founder of St. Louis Bread Company, died at age 81 due to complications from Alzheimer's disease.

 In March 2025, the company named Paul Carbone its new CEO.

-In July 2025, it was announced that the company was continuing a move begun in 2024 to a "par-baked" model for its restaurants, and closing down existing dough-making facilities and laying off employees.
-This model has restaurants receive partially-baked frozen bread which is finished in the store instead of freshly baked every day.
+In July 2025, it was announced that the company was continuing a move begun in 2024 to a "par-baked" model for its restaurants, closing down existing dough-making facilities, and laying off employees.
+This model has restaurants receive partially-baked ("Par-baked") frozen bread which is finished in the store instead of freshly baked every day.
 The company has also been reportedly rolling back their "clean food guidelines" which previously advocated for stances against antibiotics and hormones, and for animal welfare.